 With the line selected, click on a segment to individually select that segment.
 This line 'sub-selection' is distinguished by the associated editing handles becoming red in color.

-The associated vertices for the segment can then be edited directly using the List panel, with any changes appearing immediately on the schematic.
+The associated vertices for the segment can then be edited directly using the Inspector or List panel, with any changes appearing immediately on the schematic.

 The following methods of non-graphical editing are available:

-This method of editing uses the associated Polyline dialog and the Properties panel mode to modify the properties of a Polyline object.
+This method of editing uses the PolyLine dialog to modify the properties of a line object.